refraction-ray/hpc-build-ansible-playbooks/README.md

 $ ansible-playbook -i hosts site.yml -Kvv ## enter sudo user password for the next prompt
 ```

+### Some notes

+* The playbooks should be located in a directory with permission 600 since it has lots of secret information and normal users shouldn't access them.

 ### Possible approach start from scratch

 * Install OS on the master node and directly `apt install ansible`.
 Then git clone this repo somewhere locally.
 Configure the inventory files and host_vars to include all possible machines with the knowledge of their mac address.